gatsbyjs/gatsby/docs/docs/remark-plugin-tutorial.md

 - How to create a plugin that is injected with an AST via `gatsby-transformer-remark`
 - How to manipulate the remark AST to add additional functionality

+## Prerequisites

+There a few things that you should have some understanding with:

+- How to work with Remark in Gatsby as described in [Part Six](https://www.gatsbyjs.org/tutorial/part-six/) and [Part Seven](https://www.gatsbyjs.org/tutorial/part-seven/) of the Gatsby Tutorial.
+- Understanding of the Markdown Syntax.

 ## Understanding the Abstract Syntax Tree

 To get an understanding at what is available in the Markdown AST, take a look at the Markdown AST spec that is used in remark and other unist projects: [syntax-tree/mdast](https://github.com/syntax-tree/mdast).